tigoe/SoundExamples/docs/midi-instrument.md

 ## The Circuit

 This instrument will be the simplest input you can make: a single pushbutton.
-Connect a pushbutton to pin 5 of your microcontroller as follows: Connect one side of the pushbutton directly to pin 5.
-Connect the other side of the pushbutton to the voltage output (Vcc) of your microcontroller.
-Then connect a 10-kilohm resistor (with the brown, black, orange, and gold bands) from the junction between pin 5 and the pushbutton to ground.
+Follow the [breadboard setup instructions](setup.md#breadboard-setup) in the setup exercise.
+Then connect a pushbutton to pin 5 of your microcontroller as follows: Connect one side of the pushbutton directly to pin 5.
+Connect the other side of the pushbutton to the voltage bus of your breadboard.
+Then connect a 10-kilohm resistor (with the brown, black, orange, and gold bands) from ground to the junction row connecting pin 5 and the pushbutton.
 Figure 1 below shows how to connect it.

 ![Figure 1.
 Pushbutton attached to pin 5 of a MKR Zero](img/pushbutton-input_bb.png)